Folkius/CE_documentation/docs/general/index.md

 ## Everything Else
 ----------------

-- Game Keys - List of keys we have available to hand out as rewards for events and other stuff https://docs.google.com/spreadsheets/d/1dGF4czfBVvhKAsrJr1W8exsZK0NOUbwn2okNIF86TA4
+- Game Keys - List of keys we have available to hand out as rewards for events and other stuff. https://docs.google.com/spreadsheets/d/1dGF4czfBVvhKAsrJr1W8exsZK0NOUbwn2okNIF86TA4